RiceD2KLab/BCM_CSA_F23/README.md

 |   │
 |   ├── notebooks           <- Jupyter notebooks.
 |   |
-│   ├── train               <- Scripts to train models and then use trained models to make │   │   │                 predictions
+│   ├── models               <- Scripts to train models and then use models to make │   │   │                 predictions
 │   │   ├── classify.py         <- Script to run the classification experiments.
 │   |   ├── find_threshold.py   <- Script to run the threshold experiments.